TheForgeProductions/black-market/README.md

 Black Market is run with node, then running a server that connnects to a sql database.
 Upon start, user will be prompted through the process of making an order.

-Requires node, mysql, and npm modules express and mysql.
+Requires node, mysql, and npm modules inquirer and mysql.